typesoft/container-ioc/README.md

 ```

 ### Hierarchical containers.
-> If container can't fined value, it will look it up in ascendant containers.
+> If container can't find value, it will look it up in ascendant containers.
 ```typescript

 let parentContainer = new Container();